-- Be calm and stay polite – The key to handling such situations is by staying calm and being polite to the police officers investigating the crime.
+- Be calm and stay polite – The key to handling such situations is to stay calm and be polite to the police officers investigating the crime.
 There is no point in shouting at the officials as this may build up the case against you.
 You may be nervous and struggle personally in these situations.
 Drug possession is a serious matter.
 It is important not to say anything that can be used against you.
-Anything you say to police can be used against you if the state decides to prosecute you.
+Anything you say to the police can be used against you if the state decides to prosecute you.
 You have the right to be represented during any police questions.

-- Collect evidence for your case – If you feel that you have been falsely accused, you must collect evidence to prove your case.
+- Collect evidence for your case – If you feel you have been falsely accused, you must collect evidence to prove your case.
 There is a chance that someone else could have tried to frame you for this, or the drug was placed in your possession without your knowledge.
-There can be several reasons that explain the situation, but you should have evidence to prove your case.
-The law demands proof and you should have significant evidence on your side.
+Several reasons explain the situation, but you should have evidence to prove your case.
+The law demands proof, and you should have significant evidence on your side.
 You can receive legal assistance from a Philadelphia criminal lawyer to gather the evidence for your case.

 - Do not put anything in writing – Any written document can be used as legal evidence in a court of law.
-If you put anything in the writing or accept responsibility for the situation, it will be challenging to reduce the charges and sentence afterward.
+Reducing the charges and sentence afterward will be challenging if you put anything in writing or accept responsibility for the situation.
 Avoid saying or signing anything until a lawyer is there to represent you.
 Before taking any step, one must consult a professional for guidance and assistance in such critical matters.

 Criminal law is not limited to drug possession and distribution.
-It can involve various other things such as property crimes, assault, identity theft, and more.
-Therefore, it is necessary to consult someone who is experienced in handling drug-related specifically.
+It can involve various other things, such as property crimes, assault, identity theft, etc. Therefore, it is necessary to consult someone experienced in handling drug-related specifically.

 You can search online or ask friends and family to share references.
 Additionally, you should keep the above things in mind while fighting a drug possession crime.
-A Philadelphia Drug Lawyer may help you get rid of the charge or even reduce the sentence.
+A lawyer may help you get rid of the charge or even reduce the sentence.